 In this post, we’ll explain what remote facilitation is, why it’s useful, and guide you through the process of designing and running great online workshops and remote meetings.

-- Why might we need to run online workshops?
+- Why might we need to run virtual workshops?

 - What might I facilitate remotely?

-- Benefits of remote workshops and online meetings
+- Benefits of virtual workshops and online meetings

-- What are the challenges of running a remote workshop?
+- What are the challenges of running a virtual workshop?

 - How should I prepare to facilitate remotely?

-- What should I do after facilitating an online workshop or virtual meeting?
+- What should I do after facilitating a virtual workshop or virtual meeting?

-- Tools to help facilitate your online meeting or remote workshop
+- Tools to help facilitate your online meeting or virtual workshop

 In simple terms, a facilitator is someone who makes a group process or task easier.
 They do this by guiding groups through a process, helping to develop understanding, and improve participation and collaboration.
 By employing facilitation techniques and methods, the best facilitators help teams move towards their desired outcomes in a structured manner.